PLANS and PERMITTING in

 Coastal and Environmental Considerations

-ADUs in San Diego County: What Pacific Sands Specializes In
+ADUs in Ventura County: What Pacific Sands Specializes In

-Below are the primary building and permitting portals for the jurisdictions we serve most frequently in San Diego County.
-Each city has its own department, fee schedule, and submittal requirements — Pacific Sands handles coordination with all of them.
+Below are the primary building and permitting departments for the jurisdictions we work with most frequently in Ventura County.
+Each city operates its own department, fee structure, and submittal requirements — Pacific Sands manages coordination across all of them to keep projects moving efficiently.

 Example of Permit Types by Department